Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 |

-James Bond Island - where 007 walked on crocodiles because walking around was too mainstream Swamp Safari Village's claim to cinematic fame |
+The famous filming location - where 007 walked on crocodiles because walking around was too mainstream Swamp Safari Village's claim to cinematic fame |

 Jamaica's inclusion in "Live and Let Die" helped promote tourism.
 Fans seek out filming locations.
 They contribute to the local economy and cultural exchange.
 Or they just want to say they stood where Bond stood.
 Both are valid.